 Bringing the Beach Within Reach!

 The Aquarium’s traveling Outreach programs bring fun, hands-on, educational activities to your classroom or event.
-Presentations can be adapted for all ages and for an array of different groups.
+Presentations can be adapted for all ages and an array of different groups.
 Costumes, props, and LIVE ANIMALS make these programs entertaining, enriching and exciting for all ages!
-Outreach programs can put sea turtles, alligators, freshwater turtles, snakes, horseshoe crabs and other critters at your fingertips.
+Outreach programs can put sea turtles, alligators, freshwater turtles, snakes, horseshoe crabs, and other critters at your fingertips.
 Custom programs can be designed to meet the needs of any group or class.